paul-hammant/tbd/content/monorepos/index.md

 ---

-A Monorepo, is a specific trunk based development implementation where the organization in question puts the source for all applications and service into one trunk, and makes developers share code aggressively **at source level**.
-The term 'monorepo' is a newwer for a practice that is more than a decade old.
+A Monorepo, is a specific trunk based development implementation where the organization in question puts the source for all applications and service into one trunk, and forces developers to **share code at source level instead of linking in previously built binaries**.
+The term 'monorepo' is a newer for a practice that is more than a decade old.

 Monorepo implementations deliver a couple of principal goals: